Mecca: Sports

 In pre-modern Mecca, the most common sports were impromptu wrestling and foot races.
 Football is now the most popular sport in Mecca and the kingdom.
-The city hosts some of the oldest sport clubs in Saudi Arabia, such as Al Wehda FC (established in 1945).
+The city hosts some of the oldest sport clubs in Saudi Arabia, such as Al-Wehda FC (established in 1945).
 King Abdulaziz Stadium is the largest stadium in Mecca with a capacity of 38,000.

 Architectural landmarks

 Adorning the southern facade of the Masjid al-Haram is the Abraj al-Bait Complex; towering over the Great Mosque, it is a seven-building complex with the central clock tower having a length of 601 m (1,972 feet), making it the world's fourth-tallest building.
-All seven buildings in the complex also form the third-largest building by floor area.
+All seven buildings in the complex also form the fifth-largest building by floor area.

 The Mecca Gate, known popularly as the Quran Gate, sits on the western entrance of the city, which is the route from Jeddah.
 Located on Highway 40, it marks the boundary of the Haram area where non-Muslims are prohibited from entering.
 The gate was designed in 1979 by an Egyptian architect, Samir Elabd, for the architectural firm IDEA Center.
 The structure is that of a book, representing the Quran, sitting on a rehal, or bookrest.